pillowpilot/clt_crux_docu/services/ms-conv-store/index.md

 <SchemaViewer id="comment-message-schema" file="comment-message-schema.json" title="Comment Message Schema" maxHeight="500" />

-#### State Change
+#### Ticket State Change

-If `type` equals `v0.0.1.state`, the entry referers to any change on its state (pending, open, stand by, closed).
+The entry referers to any change on the ticket state (pending, open, stand by, closed).

-- Pending: A chat initial state.
+* Pending: A ticket initial state is `pending`.
 Indicates that the chat is assigned to some agent, but he or she is yet to answer to the customer.

-- Open: After an agent sends an answer to the customer, the chat state is set to open.
+* Open: After an agent sends an answer to the customer, the state is set to `open`.

-- Stand By: An agent could change the state of the chat to stand by.
+* Stand By: An agent could manually change the state of the chat to `standby`.

-- Closed: An agent could change the state of the chat to stand by.
+* Closed: An agent could manually change the state of the chat to `closed`.

 TODO Add state diagram